-It is recommended that the reporting of network capacity at distribution/transmission interface points is considered by DNOs, TOs and NGESO, to increase stakeholder utility by improving how distribution and transmission reports work together.
+It was recommended from stakeholder feedback on the NDPs in 2022 and engagement in 2021 that the reporting of network capacity at distribution/transmission interface points is considered by DNOs, TOs and NGESO, to increase stakeholder utility by improving how distribution and transmission reports work together.
+A subgroup of WS1B with TO and NGESO reps has started work in this area and will conclude in Q1 2023.